 It feels like a cliché to call the last year difficult; it’s been a once in a century global health catastrophe that has closed economies, deprived so many of the ability to provide for their families, taken the lives of over almost 130,000 Brits (at the time of writing), and left so many of us feeling isolated and anxious.
 For many parts of the world, the horror lies ahead.
 As we contemplate the impacts, there is much to learn from former hostages and the strategies they have developed to endure captivity, maintain mental health and build wellbeing.

 Given what we’ve been through, it’s not surprising the pandemic has left mental as well as physical scars: the latest figures from the ONS show that twice as many adults as normal (19%) have feelings of depression right now.
 For some groups, the numbers are much higher: 29 per cent of 16-39 year-olds, 39 per cent who are disabled, and one quarter of women and those living alone.
 A year of isolation, uncertainty, loss and worry has taken its toll.

-If there are any silver linings to the pandemic, enhanced awareness about mental health must surely be one.
+If there are any silver linings to the pandemic, enhanced awareness about mental health and wellbeing must surely be one.
 We’ve all felt it, seen friends suffer, and – at last – we are becoming more comfortable talking about it.
 The scale of the mental health deficit has created a mental health dividend: awareness.
 The experience of the pandemic has equipped us with one of the key skills we need to recover from it.

 When we entered lockdown, I drew on what I’d learned from a group of people who know more than most about enduring isolation: hostages.
 Over the last two decades, I’ve supported scores of former hostages, helping them to rebuild their bodies and minds and get back to a new normal following months or years of isolation, torture, starvation, and hopelessness.
 Their strategies for surviving captivity helped me to get through my own ‘captivity’ of sorts.